ToolzGG/PurgePvP/README.txt

 ## Features

 - **PvP Target Blocking**:
-  - Prevents interactions (left-clicks) with PvP-flagged players using an invisible Blockframe (50x50 pixels) at the cursor.
+  - Prevents interactions with PvP-flagged players using an invisible Blockframe (50x50 pixels) at the cursor.
   - Changes the cursor to "UnableCrosshair.blp" on mouseover or targeting of PvP players.
   - Suppresses tooltips for PvP targets.
   - Floating Combat Text messages "FCT" (toggleable):